WESPAC Annual Awards 2021!

 longer than we wish, and specific goals are often somewhat adjusted, ‘the people united’ eventually prevail.”
 When not on the phone or zooming for FCWC, Anne can be found mixing her backyard compost or collecting food scraps at the Farmers Market with her friends in the Irvington Compost

 Delia Marx was fortunate to emigrate with her young family from Argentina in 1978 when her native country was victim of a violent military dictatorship: people were being kidnapped and tortured for voicing any disagreement with the regime.
 30,000 were ‘disappeared’, one cousin and two of her friends among them, an experience that marked Delia for the rest of her life.
+This was an experience relived by Delia’s Jewish parents who fled Austria on March 12, 1938, the date of the German Anschluss, to Argentina when the borders of the US were closed to them.

 Once in NY, Delia studied Computer Science.
 She obtained her Masters and then her PhD at Polytechnic University and in 1989 she became a professor at Mercy College.
 Hoping to raise awareness among the younger generation, Delia developed content and taught courses about global climate change, its causes and consequences, and about a just food system that nourishes both people and the planet.